katiakaci/tron-light-cycle/README.md

 4. **Mobile Compatibility:**
    - Optimize the game for mobile devices and ensure responsive design for various screen sizes.
-   - Implement touch controls and gestures for gameplay on touch-enabled devices.
    - Offline gameplay with Service Workers

 5. **Single-Player Mode:**